Sutta Translations

 Bhikkhu Bodhi, Bhikkhu Nanamoli, Maurice Walshe and others.

-- And of course I used my limited knowledge of Pali and of the Buddha's
+And of course I used my limited knowledge of Pali and of the Buddha's

 teachings to assist me in the editing.

-The suttas on this page are (or will soon be) included in my Sutta Database
+The suttas on this page are (or soon will be) included in my Sutta Database

 for Windows.
 Feel free to copy and/or distribute these suttas - but this must